Israeli army kills five Palestinians as it intensifies raids in West Bank

 Also on Sunday, a Palestinian died from injuries sustained after an Israeli attack in Jenin several days earlier, the Palestinian Ministry of Health said.

-Al Jazeera’s Charles Stratford, reporting from the Tulkarem refugee camp in the occupied West Bank, said the raid began at 1am Sunday morning and lasted nine hours.
+Al Jazeera’s Charles Stratford, reporting from the Tulkarem refugee camp, said the raid began at 1am on Sunday and lasted nine hours.
 He said Israeli forces fired projectiles from drones at people in the camp and, according to residents, blocked ambulances from entering to treat the wounded for four hours.

-“There are about 17,000 people living in this camp and they are facing raids like this pretty much every day,” Stratford said.
+“About 17,000 people are living in this camp and they are facing raids like this pretty much every day,” Stratford said.

 “The situation highlights not only the kind of territory that thousands of civilians are facing, but the huge difficulties that medical crews face as these raids continue,” he said.